Johannesburg's grandest old colonial club seeks new image

 'OUR HISTORY IS OUR HISTORY'

-Books from another era bearing the words "kffr" (an offensive racial slur) and "native" still line the shelves of the library, alongside a fireplace, wingback leather armchairs and a typewriter.
+Books from another era bearing the words "kaffir" (an offensive racial slur) and "native" still line the shelves of the library, alongside a fireplace, wingback leather armchairs and a typewriter.

-"Some of our history is very unimpressive -- but I'm not a 'fallist'," said member Lucky Dinake, 24, a black councillor from the Democratic Alliance.
+"Some of our history is very unimpressive, but I'm not a 'fallist'," said member Lucky Dinake (24) a black councillor from the main opposition Democratic Alliance party.

 "Fallist" refers to supporters of the "Rhodes Must Fall" movement sparked in South Africa in 2015 by students seeking the removal of statues of Rhodes and other colonial symbols from university campuses.